Archive for February, 2006

 Orimeeting in Santiago

-This weekend I had the pleasure to assist to the meeting organized by my friends of the Origami Group, which took place in a hotel located close to Santiago de Compostela and gathered enthusiasts coming from all the regions of Spain and abroad.
+Last weekend I had the pleasure to assist to the meeting organized by my friends of the Origami Group, which took place in a hotel located close to Santiago de Compostela and gathered enthusiasts coming from all over Spain and abroad.

 These were three days of intense folding and a great opportunity to learn while making great friends!
-Many people brang their own models (either made from diagrams or original creations), and I have to admit that I was absolutely amazed by the level and skill of the participants.
-I´m sure that you will agree with me that these models show great expertise and a unique beauty.
+Many people brought their own models (either made from diagrams or original creations), and I have to admit that I was absolutely amazed by the level and skill of the participants.
+IĀ“m sure that you will agree with me that these models show great expertise and a unique beauty.

 Related Article: Tessellations galore